Aosman4395/Coder_Co_Modules/Networking-Assigment/README.md

 Even after running sudo apt update, the installation would not proceed.

-To resolve this, I switched to Windows Terminal on my host machine and SSH’d into the EC2 instance from there:
-From Windows Terminal, the installation worked successfully and i ran the following:
+To resolve this, I switched to Windows Terminal on my host machine and SSH’d into the EC2 instance from the Windows Terminal, the installation worked successfully and i ran the following:

 >`sudo apt update`